Tentative PCS Ottawa meeting schedule 2022 – 2023

-Check out the Prostate Cancer Support Canada Your Monthly Debrief for the latest in national-level news, webinars, meetings and events for July 2022.
-Check the Debrief on how to register for the 2022 Prostate Cancer Virtual Conference & Expo 17-18 September 2022.
+Check out the Prostate Cancer Support Canada Your Monthly Debrief for the latest in national-level news, webinars, meetings and events for November 2022.

 Ottawa Regional Cancer Foundation – Community Cancer Hub